“Computers do what they’re told. If they’re told to do the wrong thing, they’re going to do it, and they’re going to do it really, really well.”

 Then again, fancy software can’t mask faulty practices.

-“The tools are only as good as the users behind them,” Rhea Ghosh, director of engineering at Benchmark Analytics, told Built In.
-“The huge mistakes tend to happen because the person doing the review didn't do so carefully.
+“The tools are only as good as the users behind them,” Rhea Ghosh, director of engineering at Benchmark Analytics, told Built In in 2020.
+“The huge mistakes tend to happen because the person doing the review didn’t do so carefully.
 That just comes down to being diligent.”

 The right tools, though, can definitely play a beneficial role.